 Chati accompanied Luke to the open plain outside Cantamaga where they had landed four days ago.
 They arrived just in time to see how another space ship passed through the narrow gap in the mountain ridge.
 The ship hovered above the plain to find sufficient space to land.
 The landing claws extended and several moments later the ship landed and the engines stopped.
 The ramp can down and Wedge Antilles and his padawan Yarmod Martan walked over to Luke and Chati.
 They both bowed before Luke, who answered their formal salutation.
 Chati looked in awe at the two new guests.
 Luke turned to Chati.

 "Welcome to Cantamaga, sirs," Chati said, suddenly remembering that she was the representative of her people.
-She turned to Luke, with a thankful look in her eyes, as she had noticed he had introduces her to his friends with her full name.
+She turned to Luke, with a thankful look in her eyes, as she had noticed he had introduces her to his friends with the name she saw as her own.

 Wedge, Yarmod and Luke watched her go.
 Wedge turned to Luke and grinned.

-"That's right.
+"Oh yes, she is, that's right.
 I agree with you, that she doesn't really look very feminine.
 The way she dresses herself, is her way to provoke her fellow Quelans.
-They don't accept or have difficulty with her fearless behavior which is influenced by her Force potential," Luke said with a laugh.
+They don't accept her or have difficulty with her fearless behavior which is influenced by her Force potential," Luke said with a laugh.

 "Will she be your new padawan, Luke?"
 Wedge asked.